Echidna: Reproduction

 Male echidnas have a four-headed penis.
 During mating, the heads on one side "shut down" and do not grow in size; the other two are used to release semen into the female's two-branched reproductive tract.
 Each time it copulates, it uses the pair of heads opposite those it used the previous time.
 When not in use, the penis is retracted inside a preputial sac in the cloaca.
 The male echidna's penis is 7 cm long when erect, and its shaft is covered with penile spines.
 These may be used to induce ovulation in the female.

 It is a challenge to study the echidna in its natural habitat, and they show no interest in mating while in captivity.
 Prior to 2007, no one had ever seen an echidna ejaculate.
 There have been previous attempts, trying to force the echidna to ejaculate through the use of electrically stimulated ejaculation in order to obtain semen samples but this has only resulted in the penis swelling.

 Breeding season begins in late June and extends through September.
 During mating season, a female may be followed by a line or "train" of up to ten males, the youngest trailing last, and some males switching between lines.

 Threats

 Echidnas are very timid.
 When frightened, they attempt to partially bury themselves and curl into a ball similar to a hedgehog.
 Strong front arms allow echidnas to dig in and hold fast against a predator pulling them from the hole.

 Their many predators include feral cats, foxes, domestic dogs, and goannas.
 Snakes pose a large threat when they slither into echidna burrows and prey on the spineless young puggles.

 They are easily stressed and injured by handling.
 Some ways to help echidnas include picking up litter, causing less pollution, planting vegetation for shelter, supervising pets, reporting hurt echidnas, and leaving them undisturbed.

-In June 2024, scientists reported a first-of-its-kind encounter when they witnessed a tiger shark regurgitating a whole echidna off the coast of an island near Australia.
-Sharks are known to eat a wide range of animals, and occasionally objects, according to a news release by the researchers from James Cook University in North Queensland who also noted that sharks had previously been observed eating rocks for no apparent reason.